Pauan/AutoScroll/README.md

 * Add better promotional images on the Chrome Web Store
 * Add in an option for reversing the X and Y axis (up is down, down is up, etc.)
 * Add in touchscreen/tablet support
+* When scrolling horizontally, it should only scroll when the mouse is to the left/right of the disc, like in Firefox
+* When scrolling vertically, it should only scroll when the mouse is to the top/bottom of the disc, like in Firefox